Spectral Alignment in Forward-Backward Representations via Temporal Abstraction: Conclusion

 \section{Conclusion}

-In this work, we identify a fundamental mismatch between the theoretical promise of \acs{FB} and its practical efficacy.
-Our spectral analysis reveals that while \acs{FB} imposes a low-rank bias, the underlying \acs{SR} in continuous settings is inherently high-rank, with a heavy tail of high-frequency modes that resist function approximation and propagate bootstrapping errors.
+We identify a key mismatch between the low-rank inductive bias of \acs{FB} and the inherently high-rank structure of the \acs{SR} in continuous domains.
+The SR exhibits a heavy spectral tail of high-frequency components that are difficult to approximate and amplify errors under bootstrapping.

-To bridge this gap, we propose temporal abstraction as a principled spectral regulator.
-We theoretically demonstrate that action repetition acts as a spectral low-pass filter that reduces \ac{FB} approximation error by exponentially attenuating high-frequency noise while preserving the steady-state structure of the MDP.
-This transformation effectively lowers the intrinsic rank of the \ac{SR} target, providing a cleaner, more learnable signal for \ac{FB} factorization.
-Our empirical results across continuous maze navigation tasks confirm that this spectral smoothing enables high-capacity networks to remain stable, even in high-discount regimes where standard \ac{FB} typically fails.
+We address this mismatch by introducing temporal abstraction as a spectral regulator.
+Action repetition acts analogously to a low-pass filter, attenuating high-frequency components while preserving steady-state dynamics, thereby reducing the effective rank of the SR. This yields a simpler and more learnable target for FB representations.
+Empirically, this spectral smoothing stabilizes learning and improves performance, even in high-discount regimes where standard FB struggles.

-Ultimately, our work advocates for a shift in perspective for representation learning: rather than attempting to force a complex, high-rank dynamical system through a narrow neural bottleneck, researchers should first shape the spectral structure of the underlying transition process.
-By leveraging temporal abstraction as a structural regularizer, we shift the burden of representation learning from the function approximator toward a strategic design of interaction dynamics, paving the way for more robust and scalable predictive representations.
+More broadly, our results suggest shifting focus from increasing model capacity to shaping the spectral structure of the underlying dynamics.
+Temporal abstraction serves as a practical tool for this purpose, enabling more stable and scalable predictive representations.